 If direct techniques do not lead to light sleep or singular lapses after a long period of regular practice, then it must be assumed that the practitioner is dealing with some appreciable error in technique or in the length of performance.

 Regulating the number of lapses that occur may be modified by body position during practice or by changing the variation used while performing techniques.

-Entering the phase(lucid, obe, astral plane) with a free-floating state of mind most often occurs as the result of three key factors.
+Entering out-of-body experience with a free-floating state of mind most often occurs as the result of three key factors.
 First, one technique or another may begin to work well during a lapse.
-Second, nearness to the phase may unexpectedly manifest itself through sounds or vibration after a lapse.
+Second, nearness to an out-of-body experience may unexpectedly manifest itself through sounds or vibration after a lapse.
 During this, transitioning to techniques that correspond to the above symptoms (listening in, straining the brain) may be applied.
 Third, when exiting a lapse, it is sometimes easy to separate or quickly find a working technique by paying attention to initial indicators.

 Lapses in consciousness are not bound to occur in 100% of cases.
 However, striving to achieve lapses plays a very important role since they are not always perceivable, and a lapse occurrence is not always obvious.
 They can be very short in duration or shallow.
 Or, they may not occur at all.
-Nonetheless, properly applied techniques to produce lapses may give entrance to the phase.
+Nonetheless, properly applied techniques to produce lapses may give an out-of-body experience.